 I like Warner’s description of this act as occupying metaphorical objects, like sleight of semantics: it captures the tangle of abstraction we employ in constructing identity, while also prefiguring the global use of occupy in political uprisings and protests in recent years.

 The case of virago is interesting.
-Jane Mills, in Womanwords, says the word is used ‘to designate a noisy, domineering woman, often used opprobriously of hated female stereotypes like the mother-in-law’; she notes that the publishing house adopted it ‘not without a little irony’.
-(By coincidence the book I’m reading today was published by Virago: Marilee Strong’s excellent A Bright Red Scream: Self-Mutilation and the Language of Pain.)
+Jane Mills, in Womanwords, says the word is used ‘to designate a noisy, domineering woman, often used opprobriously of hated female stereotypes like the mother-in-law’.
+She notes that the publishing house adopted it ‘not without a little irony’.
+(The book I’m reading today, coincidentally, is a Virago: Marilee Strong’s excellent A Bright Red Scream: Self-Mutilation and the Language of Pain.)